How to use backup schedule#

 How to do it?#

-• On the Bacula Director configuration page
+• From the Bacula Director configuration page.

-• Configuration directives that can overwrite job directives
+• Configuration directives that override job-level directives.

 ../_images/bacularis_create_schedule_add_new_schedule_window.png